pjborowiecki/pjborowiecki/README.md

 #
 <br>

-- 🛠️ Currently **working on [my portfolio website](https://pjborowiecki.github.io)** and polishing off some exciting project, which I will be sharing with you here shortly.
+- 🛠️ Currently **working on [my portfolio website](https://pjborowiecki.github.io)** and polishing off some exciting project, which I will be sharing with you shortly.

-- 👷🏼‍♀️ **Open to offers** and currently **looking for a remote internship or job opportunity**.
+- 👷🏼‍♀️ **Open to offers** and currently **looking for a remote internship/job opportunity**.
 Fully eligible to live and work in the UK and EU.

 - 🧐 In the meantime, I keep honing my web and mobile app developmentment, blockchain and machine learning skills.